yaox0609/glycomimetics/src/README.md

 -o path.
 Path where all the output files will be written in.
 -l logfie.
 Path to a log file.
 If alredy exists, will be overwritten each time program executes.

+### Inputs
+The pdbqt files are generated using autodock tools by providing it with your pdb files.
+It will handle protonation, charges and generating the atom types.

+### Outputs
+log file detailing which atoms are glycam and which are gaff. pdbqt files?